Blog|

 ADA violations include discrimination against disabled individuals in employment, public accommodations, transportation, telecommunications, and other areas.
 Penalties vary depending on the type of violation.

-What Is the Purpose of the ADA?
+What Is the purpose of the ADA?

 The purpose of the ADA was to ensure that people with disabilities had equal opportunities to participate in society.
 It also required employers to make reasonable modifications to existing facilities so that people with disabilities could work there.